What is NPS?

-The fact that NPS is so simple is probably one of the biggest contributors to its success.
-It is very unintrusive for a customer to quickly click a number on the scale, but provides immediate and valuable feedback to the company about customer loyalty.
+The fact that NPS is simple and non-intrusive is probably one of the biggest contributors to its success.
+It is very easy for a customer to click a number on the scale, and it provides immediate and valuable feedback to the company about customer loyalty.

 Customer loyalty is important as it is strongly linked with profit and sustainable growth.
 Customers who are happy enough with a service to actively recommend it to other people are likely to remain customers for a longer time, spend more money, and contribute to growing the customer base organically.